Student Code of Conduct

 13. Interim No Contact Orders

-The Director of Student Life and Services or designee may immediately issue a no contact order on an interim basis prior to a hearing if it is believed necessary to protect a person’s safety and/or preserve a safe environment.
+The Senior Director of Student Services & Judicial Affairs or designee may immediately issue a no contact order on an interim basis prior to a hearing if it is believed necessary to protect a person’s safety and/or preserve a safe environment.
 A no contact order prohibits a student’s or a student organization’s contact with a specific individual or individuals.

 14. Withholding of Transcripts, Grades, Diploma, or Degree

-The Director of Student Life and Services or designee may withhold an official transcript, grade, diploma, or degree of a student alleged to have committed a violation of a University of Houston-Victoria rule and/or the Prohibited Conduct Section of the Student Code of Conduct.
-The Director of Student Life and Services or designee may take such action pending a Hearing Board hearing or Disciplinary Conference, and/or the exhaustion of the student’s appellate rights.
+The Senior Director of Student Services & Judicial Affairs or designee may withhold an official transcript, grade, diploma, or degree of a student alleged to have committed a violation of a University of Houston-Victoria rule and/or the Prohibited Conduct Section of the Student Code of Conduct.
+The Senior Director of Student Services & Judicial Affairs or designee may take such action pending a Hearing Board hearing or Disciplinary Conference, and/or the exhaustion of the student’s appellate rights.

 15. Counseling Referrals